Version (album)

-Version is the second studio album by British DJ and producer Mark Ronson, first released on 16 April 2007 through Allido and Columbia Records.
+Version is the second studio album by British musician, DJ and producer Mark Ronson, first released on 16 April 2007 through Allido and Columbia Records.
 It is an album of cover versions (Note: Interspersed with three original instrumental interlude tracks by Ronson.) featuring a retro-inspired sound that Ronson considers to be reminiscent of Motown and Stax releases.
 The album cost more than £870,000 to launch.
 Version reached number 2 on the UK Albums Chart and has sold 105,584 copies as of January 2015.